CSpanias/cspanias.github.io/_posts/2023-11-12-Nmap Notes.md

 _Packet tracing during an ICMP echo request_

-![Reason that hosts is up on ICMP echo request](icmp_echo_reason.jpg) _Reasoning of why nmap marked this hosts as alive after an ICMP echo request_
+![Reason that hosts is up on ICMP echo request](icmp_echo_reason.jpg) _Reasoning of why nmap marked the host as alive after an ICMP echo request_

 We see that nmap sent an ICMP echo request and it received an ICMP echo reply back, thus, it marked the host as online.
 If we try to replicate that for a host that is not up, nmap will send two ICMP echo requests before it gives up and mark the host as offline.
 The second is just making sure that nothing went wrong with the first one: